sshuvoo/stl-kit/README.md

 # Standard Template Library - JavaScript

 A modern JavaScript library providing efficient and reusable implementations of common data structures and algorithms.
-Designed to simplify development by offering ready-to-use collections like lists, stacks, queues, deques, and more—with clean, consistent APIs and zero boilerplate.
+Designed to simplify development by offering ready-to-use collections like linked lists, stacks, queues, deques, and more—with clean, consistent APIs and zero boilerplate.

 ---